 \subsection{View Synthesis Consistency}

 Most of the monocular, stereo, and MVS depth estimation frameworks use ground truth as a supervision signal.
 While these frameworks may utilize the additional source view images in the pipeline, they always estimate only one depth map, the reference view depth map.
-Estimation and use of only one depth map may not provide enough geometrical information for consistent estimation.
-To address this gap, many methods \cite{bauer2021nvs, yang2017unsupervised, li2022ds, dai2019mvs2} synthesis additional view (see Fig. \ref{fig:view-synthesis}), either depth map or RGB image (commonly referred to as target view), using camera parameters and reference view information.
+Estimation and use of only one depth map may not provide enough geometric information for consistent estimation.
+To address this gap, many methods \cite{bauer2021nvs, yang2017unsupervised, li2022ds, dai2019mvs2} synthesize an additional view (see Fig. \ref{fig:view-synthesis}), either a depth map or an RGB image (commonly referred to as target view), using camera parameters and reference view information.
 This additional view, when included in the training framework, provides additional geometric consistency information during the learning process.
-In this section, we discuss methods that utilize view synthesis in a depth estimation framework.

 Bauer et al. \cite{bauer2021nvs} use view synthesis in a monocular depth estimation framework.
 They apply two networks, depth network (DepNet) and synthesis network (SynNet) in a series of operations to enforce geometric constraints with view synthesis.
 First, the RGB input (source view) is used in DepNet to generate a corresponding depth estimate.
-The estimated depth map is projected to a target view and using SynNet the holes in the target view are filled.
+The estimated depth map is projected to a target view and, using SynNet, the holes in the target view are filled.
 Finally, the synthesized RGB target view is used as input to DepNet to estimate its depth map.
 This ensures that the DepNet learns to estimate geometrically consistent depth estimates of both the source and the synthesized target view.
-They use $L_1$ loss to enforce consistency.
+They use an $L_1$ loss to enforce consistency.

 Yang et al. \cite{yang2017unsupervised} also synthesize RGB target view to improve geometric consistency in video depth estimation.
-With estimated pixel matching pairs between source ($I_s$) and target views ($I_t$), they synthesis a target view $\hat{I}_s$ using the source view, camera parameters, and bilinear interpolation \cite{garg2016unsupervised}.
-To handle occlusion and movement of objects, an explainability mask ($M_s$) is applied during the loss calculation given as
+With estimated pixel matching pairs between source ($I_s$) and target views ($I_t$), they synthesize a target view $\hat{I}_s$ using the source view, camera parameters, and bilinear interpolation \cite{garg2016unsupervised}.
+To handle occlusion and movement of objects, an explainability mask ($M_s$) is applied during the loss calculation,